 Some Americans could receive free health insurance by qualifying for zero-premium bronze plans.
 Why?
 Because silver insurance plan premiums remain high this year.
 Silver plans are the marketplace benchmark, so when their premiums increase, so do the premium subsidies (tax credits) for all plans, including the cheaper bronze plans.
 Sometimes the subsidy amount is larger than the monthly premium for a bronze plan, which is why some bronze plans may end up being “free.”
 Confused?
 Don’t believe it?
 We’ll explain.

-Silver Plan Rates Are Still High and Rising in Some States
+Silver Plan Rates Are Still High and Vary From County to County

-The national average premium for Affordable Care Act (ACA)-approved silver benchmark plans sold on the government-run marketplace only dropped by 1.5 percent from 2018 to 2019.
-In some states, premiums are increasing in price by up to 23 percent.
-These high rates create an opportunity for some to find zero-premium or low-cost health insurance.
+The national average premium for Affordable Care Act (ACA)-approved silver benchmark plans sold on the government-run marketplace only dropped by 3.5 percent from 2019 to 2020.
+However, premium changes vary widely depending on geography, and benchmark silver plans remain high overall.

 What do CSR payments have to do with silver plan premiums?